maramello/Code-Samples/README.md

 # Code-Samples
 Code samples / extracts from projects.
-(Copyrighted to owner) The given extracts are from An Uneggspected Journey (which has an online multiplayer mode).
-Developed in Unity.
+(Copyrighted to owner) The given extracts are also achievements reached while practicing programming techniques.
 The C++ Samples are copyrighted to DigiPen Institute of Technology as well.